 A new WhatsApp vulnerability has been revealed by security researchers at the Black Hat conference 2019.
 Researchers from Israeli security company Check Point revealed that WhatsApp could be hacked to change the text of a message and the identity of the sender.

 The Facebook-owned messaging app can be used to exploit the platform to manipulate chat messages.
-It allows the hackers to put words on the sender's identity hence enabling attackers to create and spread misinformation.
+It allows the hackers to put words on the sender’s identity, enabling attackers to create and spread misinformation.

 “Towards the end of 2018, Check Point Research notified WhatsApp about new vulnerabilities in the popular messaging application, giving attackers the power to create and spread misinformation from what appear to be trusted sources.” – The researchers explained